Remove Boiler Sludge – Power Flush & DIY Tips

 In this guide, you’ll find step‐by‐step solutions to remove sludge from your boiler, improve performance.

 First, switch off your boiler at the main fuse box and wait about twenty minutes so the water inside cools.
-Then, locate the inlet valve on

-the cold-water feed pipe and turn it clockwise until it closes, stopping new water from entering the system.
+Then, locate the inlet valve on the cold-water feed pipe and turn it clockwise until it closes, stopping new water from entering the system.

-Step 2: Drain the Heating System
+Step 2: Drain the Central Heating System

 Next, find the drain cock at the lowest point of your plumbing—it usually has a small square head.

-Fit a garden hose securely onto the cock’s spout and run the other end outside, into a drain, or into a large container.
+Fit a garden hose securely onto the cock’s spout and run the other end outside, into a drain, or a large container.
 Slowly open the drain cock with a wrench or screwdriver.

 Let the dark, sludge-filled water flow out until you see mostly clear water or air.
 When it’s clear, close the drain cock tightly.

-Step 3: Flushing the System
+Step 3: Flush the System with Fresh Water

 After draining, refill the system by turning the inlet valve anticlockwise to let fresh water in.
 Turn the boiler on briefly to circulate the water, then repeat the drain-and-refill sequence.